-At Harper Bell religious education (RE) is at the heart of school-life and a highly valued academic subject that enables understanding of how religion and beliefs affect our lives.
-At the heart of RE in Harper Bell is the teaching of Christianity, rooted in the person and work of Jesus Christ.
-Pupils from 4-11 explore the significant theological concepts within Christianity as part of developing their wider religious, theological and cultural literacy.
+Religious Education at Harper Bell is a highly valued academic subject that supports pupils to understand how religion and belief influence individuals, communities and society.
+At the heart of RE is the teaching of Christianity, rooted in the person and work of Jesus Christ.
+From ages 4 to 11, pupils explore key theological concepts, Bible teachings and Christian values, developing their religious, theological and cultural literacy.

 Withdrawal from Religious Education and Collective Worship